spinspire/training-content/src/course/js-apps/ajax/cors.md

 ### Other CORS Functionailty

 - When the browser sends a pre-flight request CORS can specify whether or not a client needs to send credentials with request.
-  - Examples of these credentials are Cookies, and Web Tokens
+  - Examples of these credentials are Cookies, and Web Tokens.
 - When a CORS error occurs the results and the reason of that error is not available to JavaScript.
 The only way to determine the error is to watch the network request in the console and see the response that was sent back with the requests.

 ### Scenarios of Access Controls.